An algorithm for estimating the crossing number of dense graphs, and continuous analogs of the crossing and rectilinear crossing numbers: Introduction

 \begin{theorem} There is a deterministic $n^{2+o(1)}$-time algorithm that computes a straight-line drawing of any given $n$-vertex graph $G$ with no more than crossings, where $\delta$ is an absolute and positive constant. \end{theorem}

 Note that if $G$ is dense then the number of crossings in the drawing provided by this algorithm is $(1+o(1))\overline{\mathop{\mathrm{cr}}}(G)$.
 We obtain a similar result for the crossing number.

 \begin{theorem} There exists a deterministic $n^{2+o(1)}$-time algorithm that for any given $n$-vertex graph $G$ approximates $\mathop{\mathrm{cr}}(G)$ up to an additive error of $O(n^4/(\log\log n)^{\delta'})$.
-Furthermore, there is a randomized polynomial time algorithm that, with probability $1-o(1)$, computes a drawing of $G$ with crossings.
+Furthermore, there is a randomized polynomial-time algorithm that, with probability $1-o(1)$, computes a drawing of $G$ with crossings.
 Here, $\delta'$ denotes an absolute positive constant. \end{theorem}

 At a high level, the approximation part of the algorithm follows the strategy devised by Fox, Pach and Suk for the proof of Theorem~\ref{teo:FoxPachSuk}.
-The main novel ingredient that is required for the proof of correctness is Theorem~\ref{teo:closegraphs}, which provides a bound on the difference between the crossing numbers of two graphs of the same order in terms of their distance in the cut norm.
+The main novel ingredient that is required for the proof of correctness of this algorithm is Theorem~\ref{teo:closegraphs}, which provides a bound on the difference between the crossing numbers of two graphs of the same order in terms of their distance in the cut norm.

 A consequence of the results in~\cite{approximatingrect} and Theorem~\ref{teo:closegraphs} is that the (normalized) crossing and rectilinear crossing numbers are estimable/testable parameters, in the sense of~\cite{borgslimits}.
 Motivated by this, we define two graphon parameters, which we call the \textit{crossing density} and the \textit{rectilinear crossing density}, by means of continuous analogs of the notions of drawings and straight-line drawings of graphs.
 We show that both of these parameters are continuous with respect to the cut norm and that, in a precise sense, they behave as the limits of the crossing number and the rectilinear crossing number of graphs.
-This is directly tied to some of the problems we mentioned earlier about the asymptotic behaviours of crossing numbers.
+This discussion is directly tied to some of the problems we mentioned earlier about the asymptotic behaviors of crossing numbers.
 We hope that our results might prove useful in the study of crossing and rectilinear crossing numbers of dense graphs.